tabassumsarah/tabassumsarah.github.io/resume.md

 - Github: tabassumsarah
 <br/>

 I'm a software developer, currently residing in sydney, austrlia.
 Mostly worked with Java platform.

-I'm passionate about learning technologies on my spare time and coding.

-My experience of java is varied: from j2ee to standalone java based applcatipns, from various projects that I have been involved in several companies.
+I'm passionate about learning technologies on my spare time and coding.My experience of java is varied: from j2ee to standalone java based applcatipns, from various projects that I have been involved in several companies.

 I enjoy writing what I learnt over the time.